Abortion on the ballot: What’s happening in 10 key states

 Why We Wrote This

-When the Supreme Court overturned Roe v.
-Wade in 2022, it handed the issue of abortion rights to the states – and their voters.
-This election, more than any other moment to date, will tell us how states respond.
+The U.S. Supreme Court overturned Roe v.
+Wade two years ago, passing the issue of abortion rights to the states – and their voters.
+Next week’s election will show us how states respond.

 State constitutions “don’t have the sanctity of the federal Constitution, for better or for worse,” says Justin Long, an associate professor at Wayne State University Law School in Detroit.